Gardening in the Fall

 - Green Beans

-- Cauliflower – look for seedlings at your local garden center
+*Look for seedlings or starter plants at your local garden center.

-When planning a fall vegetable garden, look for seed varieties that have a shorter maturity date.
-Usually something less than 60 days.
+When planning fall vegetables, to insure that you have enough time, look for seed varieties that have a shorter maturity date.
+Usually something less than 60 days, especially if you’re in a colder hardiness zone.
 Consider growing your fall harvest vegetables in containers.
 My container gardens are right outside on my patio and being close by makes it easier to care for them.
-Also if frost is in the forecast, you can cover the containers.
+Also if an early frost is in the forecast, you can cover the containers.
 This frost cloth comes in lots of different sizes.

 When to Plant Vegetables for a Fall Harvest